Consumer medicine information

 Drinking alcohol

-• You must not drink alcohol while using ASPALGIN.
+• You must not drink alcohol while taking ASPALGIN.

 Looking after your medicine